-Molly Jamieson Eberhardt has nearly a decade of experience working in the fields of education and international development, both as a teacher and now as an expert in program evaluation and using evidence-based approaches to improve learning outcomes.
+Molly Jamieson Eberhardt has more than a decade of experience working in the fields of education and international development, both as a teacher and now as an expert in program evaluation and using evidence-based approaches to improve learning outcomes.

 As a program director at Results for Development, Ms. Eberhardt leads the adaptive learning and evaluation work within the global education practice.
 This includes working with partners to embed rigorous monitoring and evaluation methods into program design and implementation to inform real-time, data-driven decision-making.
 Ms. Eberhardt works with partners to ensure that research is applied and findings can be used to improve program design and generate greater impact.
 She co-leads the Rapid Feedback Monitoring, Research, Evaluation and Learning (Rapid Feedback MERL) initiative—a partnership with USAID’s Global Development Lab to support USAID Missions and implementing partners through innovative approaches to MERL that support context-specific, evidence-based decision-making.